ENG-WILFRED/pension-backend/docs/auth.md

 - `accountStatus` (string, enum) - Account status: ACTIVE, SUSPENDED, CLOSED, FROZEN, DECEASED (default: ACTIVE)
 - `kycVerified` (boolean) - KYC verification status (default: false)
 - `complianceStatus` (string, enum) - Compliance status: PENDING, APPROVED, REJECTED, SUSPENDED (default: PENDING)
+- `pin` (string) - Optional 4-digit numeric PIN to set at registration.
+If provided it will be stored hashed and may be used to login with phone number.

 **Request Example:**
 ```json